shift7-ch/katta-docs/docs/user-guide/desktop-setup.md

 </TabItem>
 </Tabs>

+## Set up a new device

-**New device.** If you already created your Account Key on another app or browser (for example when signing in to Katta Web), enter it here to unlock your key pair on this device.
+If you already created your Account Key on another app or browser (for example when signing in to Katta Web), enter it here to unlock your key pair on this device.

 <Tabs groupId="os" queryString>